André de Quadros

 André de Quadros is a conductor, ethnomusicologist, music educator, and human rights activist.

 Early life

-André de Quadros grew up in Bombay, India, in a Goan family.
-His father, Pedro Antonio de Quadros had grown up in Raia, Goa and then moved to British India to study medicine.
-His mother, Jean Anne Lourdes Coelho was born in Calcutta and grew up in Lahore.
-Her family had moved to Punjab because her father had bought a general store, E. Plomer & Co. de Quadros has two siblings: an older sister, Marise, and a younger sister, Claudia.
+André de Quadros grew up in Bombay, India, in a Goan Catholic family.
+His father, Pedro António de Quadros, had grown up in Raia, Goa and then moved to British India to study medicine.
+His mother, Jean Anne Lourdes Coelho, was born in Calcutta and grew up in Lahore.
+Her family had moved to Punjab because her father had bought a general store, E. Plomer & Co.
+Quadros has two siblings: an older sister named Marise, and a younger sister named Claudia.
 He started studying the violin at the age of four with Adrian de Mello.